-Manuscript received June 4, 2014; accepted October 23, 2014.
-Date of publication November 14, 2014; date of current version December 22, 2014.
-This work was supported in part by the European Research Council under Grant 259663, in part by the European Union's 7th Framework Programme under Grant 303633, and in part by the Spanish Ministry of Economy and Competitiveness under Grant RYC-2011-08150 and Grant TEC2012-38800-C03-03.
-This paper was presented at the 51st Allerton Conference on Communication, Computing and Control in 2013.
+This work has been funded in part by the European Research Council under ERC grant agreement 259663, by the European Union's 7th Framework Programme under grant agreement 303633 and by the Spanish Ministry of Economy and Competitiveness under grants RYC-2011-08150 and TEC2012-38800-C03-03.
+This work was presented in part at the 51st Allerton Conference on Communication, Computing and Control (2013).